-School is almost over, and we're all just a little bit done and by little, we mean a lot.
+It's been another crazy school year that many parents barely survived.
+We're all just a little bit done and by a little, we mean a lot.
 For many kids and a hoard of giddy teachers (and parents), the long, lazy summer days yawn before us and September seems a lifetime away.

 How will your kids fill those sunshiny weeks?
 What should they do to keep their brains in learning and growing over the summer break?
 Here are my teacher-approved, must-do activities to do with your kids this summer: